microsoft/CoML/README.md

 **Limitations:**

-* Currently, CoML only supports Jupyter Lab and classical Jupyter notebook (nbclassic).
+* Currently, CoML only supports Jupyter Lab and classical Jupyter notebook (nbclassic, and only on Linux platforms).
 We are still working on supports of newer Jupyter notebook, Jupyter-vscode and Google Colab.
 * CoML uses gpt-3.5-turbo-16k model in its implementation.
 There is no way to change the model for now.
 The cost of using this model is around $0.04 per request.
 Please be aware of this cost.

 ## CoML Config Agent